-It’s the time of year when many of us enjoy gathering around the fire — whether indoors around the fireplace or, perhaps in slightly warmer climes, outdoors around the fire pit.
+It’s the time of year when we enjoy gathering around the fire — indoors around the fireplace or, in slightly warmer climes, outdoors around the fire pit or barbeque.
 Wherever you are enjoying a wood fire, be sure to safely dispose of all ashes.
 Hot coals and ashes should never be placed directly into your trash cart.

 Improperly discarded material can pose a fire risk and jeopardize the safety and health of your home and family, as well as the truck driver, waste and recycling facility workers, and the public at large.
 Coals and ashes can remain hot enough to start a fire for many hours, perhaps days, after you think the fire is out.
 As a safety precaution, treat all coals and ashes as hot.